chainables/chainable/README.md

 ## Overview

-`Chainable` is an `Iterable`-based alternative to Java's `Stream` and Google's *guava* focused on delivering richer fluent API for sequence and tree processing.
+`Chainable` is intended to be a richer, `Iterable`-based alternative to Java's `Stream` and Google's *guava* focused on sequence and tree processing specifically.
 It is heavily inspired by the **iterator pattern**, **functional programming**, **lazy evaluation** and C#'s `Enumerable`, but also extended into areas of functionality not addressed by older approaches.
 It is intended to enable writing code that is more succinct, readable, simpler to implement, and sometimes faster than its non-lazy/non-functional equivalents.

 ```java
         Chainable<String> chain = Chainable